EPCCed/cirrus-website/content/support-access/access/pump-priming.md

 ---

-As a pump priming opportunity for new users, Cirrus offers access to Cirrus for a limited number of Core-h over a six month period.
+As a pump priming opportunity for new users, Cirrus offers access to Cirrus for a limited number of coreh over a six month period.
 This mode of access should give new users the opportunity to test Cirrus for their purposes and work towards a fully peer reviewed application, either via a standard grant or via